sebastian-minatti/scala-akka-example/README.md

 This project show how to use akka with a simple example in which a travel agency need book a flight and a room as well.
 Both books are asynchronous and immutable.

 Before Run this project:
+- Download sbt(build tool for Scala, Java, and more) http://www.scala-sbt.org/download.html
-- Ide download scala ide from http://scala-ide.org/
+- Download scala ide from http://scala-ide.org/
-- Import project
+- Import this project.
 - Configure the main class BookingMain with the images below

 <p align="center">